Raja108N/G3_SAD_Share-Price-Comparison-Web-Application/Code_of_conduct.md

-# Code of Conduct for Software Development Module Assignment
+# Code of Conduct for Software Artitecture and Design Module Assignment

 **Equal Contribution:**